-First, a Post-Only Order that is entered with a price below \$1.00 and is equal to the price of a resting Non-Display Order will be posted at its limit price rather than being re-priced as it is today.
+First, a Post-Only Order that is entered with a price below \$1.00 and is equal to the price of a resting Non-Display Order will be posted at its limit price (or its adjusted price if applicable), rather than being re-priced as it is today.
 This allows the Post Only Order to lock the resting Non-Display Order.
 Both the displayed Post Only order and the resting Non-Display order will remain available for execution at the locking price.
 In this way, neither order is disadvantaged; the Exchange Bid/Offer spread is tightened; and no signal is sent to the member that entered the Post Only Order.
 In this scenario, efficacy is maintained or enhanced for both the Post Only Order user and the Non-Display Order user compared to today.
 For example, under the current rules if a Participant entered a Post-Only Order to buy at \$0.95, the Best Offer was \$0.97, and there was a Non-Displayed Order on the Exchange Book to sell at \$0.95, the Post-Only Order would be ranked and displayed at \$0.9499.
-Using the above scenario, the Exchange is proposing to instead rank and display the Post-Only Order to buy at its limit price of \$0.95.
+Using the above scenario, the